 In 2006, Valley College made history with the opening of its Maintenance and Operations / Sheriff's Station, which was the campus’ first new building in more than 30 years.
 The Maintenance and Operations / Sheriff’s Station was also heralded as the first LEED-certified building at a college in the Los Angeles Community College District (LACCD).

 In the years that followed, the college updated many of its aging facilities and added several new buildings.
 Existing existing classrooms were redesigned with a fresh coat of paint, new furniture, energy efficient windows and smart-classroom equipment.
 In addition, the college's run-down bathrooms received a complete makeover.

 Through the support of the voters of Los Angeles, Valley College will be able to continue to improve the campus and provide students with state-of-the-art facilities to help them reach their educational dreams.
-A list of Measure J construction projects include: a Media Arts and Performing Arts Center, Administration/Workforce Development building, a multipurpose Community Services Center, an athletic training facility, a new parking structure, a Monarch Center (student union), and a Planetarium building expansion.
+A list of Measure J construction projects includes: a Valley Academic & Cultural Center (Media Arts and Performing Arts), Administration/Workforce Development building, a multipurpose Community Services Center, an athletic training facility, a new parking structure, and a Student Union.

 To learn more about the construction and renovation projects at Valley College, click the list of links below.

 To learn more about LACCD initiatives for sustainability, please visit LACCDBuildsGreen.org